-At Switch Finance we like to put the power in your hands by providing access to information that helps you to make informed choices.
+At Switch Finance we like to put the power in your hands by providing access to educational fact sheets that help you to make informed choices.
 We are all about transparency and integrity, and we talk in layman’s terms.

 Control/Right-Click the icons to download a PDF, or simply click to view in your browser window.